2013 Monaco GP2 Series round: Feature race

 Bird then opened up a 22 second lead over the rest of the field and maintained it to win the race.
-Ceccon finished second with a second covering Evans in third and Nasr in fourth; Evans narrowly held off Nasr for the final podium place.
+Ceccon secured a series best finish of second with a second covering Evans in third and Nasr in fourth; Evans narrowly held off Nasr for the final podium place.
 Calado secured fifth with Coletti and Binder sixth and seventh.
-Quaife-Hobbs passed Richemi for eighth in the final stages for the sprint race pole position.
+Quaife-Hobbs passed Richemi for eighth on the final lap for the sprint race pole position.
 Richelmi and De Jong were ninth and tenth.
 Dillmann, Lancaster, Trummer, Rosenzweig, Canamasas and Abt were the final classified finishers.
 It was Bird's third GP2 Series win, his second of 2013 for Russian Time, and repeated his 2012 Formula Renault 3.5 Series win in Monaco.
 After the race, the stewards deemed Cecotto responsible for causing the first lap stoppage and barred him from competing in the following day's sprint race.

 Feature race classification

 Drivers who scored championship points are denoted in bold.